Welcome

 Permitted Development Under the GPDO

 Even if a task is 'development', some types are granted deemed consent by law.
-This is known as 'permitted development' under the Town and Country Planning (General Permitted Development) Order 2015 (GPDO).
+This is known as 'permitted development' under the Town and Country Planning (General Permitted Development) Order 2015 (GPDO), as amended.

 Key Term: permitted development